 Learn More: Does Paying Rent Improve Your Credit?

 You can also divide basic maintenance from capital improvements, such as replacing the roof.
-Again, not all contracts will specify these issues, but adding them into yours could be a good idea.
+Again, not all contracts will specify these issues, but adding them to yours could be a good idea.

 If you do find a landlord who wants you to assume the maintenance obligations and you’re willing to accept this responsibility, here’s a tip: instead of taking on this responsibility on day one, consider delaying the transfer for six months.
 This gives you a chance to identify any latent issues with the home and to get them repaired on the landlord’s dime.
 In effect, this gives you a six-month warranty on the home.